jenniephuong/Obsidian/CS3001 Advanced Topics/Advances in AI/Distillation.md

 - given some unlabelled data, the teacher LLM is asked to label it. this synthetically labelled data is given to train the student model

 pros:
-- generates predictions much faster, good for real-time applications or resource-contrained devices
+- generates predictions much faster, good for real-time applications or resource-constrained devices
 - reduced parameters = requires fewer computational and environmental resources (energy consumption), easier to store and mange
 - less expensive to host an LLM with fewer parameters via API